ponylang/pony-tutorial/docs/exceptions/exceptions.md

 ## Comparison to exceptions in other languages

-Pony exceptions behave very much the same as those in C++, Java and C#.
-The key difference is that Pony exceptions do not have a type or instance associted with them.
+Pony exceptions behave very much the same as those in C++, Java, C#, Python and Ruby.
+The key difference is that Pony exceptions do not have a type or instance associated with them.
 This makes them the same as C++ exceptions would be if a fixed literal was always thrown, eg `throw 3;`.
-This difference simplifies exception handling for the programmer and allows for much better runtime handling performance.
+This difference simplifies exception handling for the programmer and allows for much better runtime error handling performance.

-The try `else` block is just like a `catch(...)` in C++ or `catch(Exception e)` in Java or C#.
+The `else` handler in a `try` expression is just like a `catch(...)` in C++, `catch(Exception e)` in Java or C#, `except:` in Python or `rescue` in Ruby.
 Since exceptions do not have types there is no need for handlers to specify types or to have multiple handlers in a single try block.

-The try 'then' block is just like a `finally` in Java or C#.
+The `then` block in a `try` expression is just like a `finally` in Java, C# or Python and `ensure` in Ruby.

-If required, error handlers can "rethrow" simply by using the `error` command within the handler.
-Since exceptions have no type or instance this is not "the same" exception that was caught by the handler, the question of whether two exceptions "are the same" doesn't mean anything.
+If required, error handlers can "rethrow" by using the `error` command within the handler.